BettercareHealth/bettercare/intrapartum-care/scrub.md

 The liquor findings should be recorded when:

-The membranes rupture.
+1. The membranes rupture.

-A vaginal examination is done.
+1. A vaginal examination is done.

-A change in the liquor findings is noticed, e.g. if the liquor becomes meconium stained.
+1. A change in the liquor findings is noticed, e.g. if the liquor becomes meconium stained.

-Case study 1
+## Case study 1

 A primigravida with inadequate uterine contractions during labour is being treated with an oxytocin infusion.
 She now has frequent contractions, each lasting more than 40 seconds.
 With the woman in the lateral position, listening to the fetal heart rate reveals late decelerations.

-1. What worries you most about this woman?
+### 1. What worries you most about this woman?

 The late decelerations indicate that fetal distress is present.

-2. Should the fetus be delivered immediately?
+### 2. Should the fetus be delivered immediately?

 No. Correctable causes of poor oxygenation of the fetus must first be ruled out, e.g. postural hypotension and overstimulation of the uterus with oxytocin.
 The oxytocin infusion must be stopped and oxygen administered to the woman.
 Then the fetal heart rate should be checked again.

-3. After stopping the oxytocin the uterine contractions are less frequent.
+### 3. After stopping the oxytocin the uterine contractions are less frequent.
 No further decelerations of the fetal heart rate are observed.
 What further management does this patient need?

 As overstimulation of the uterus with oxytocin was the most likely cause of the late decelerations, labour may be allowed to continue.
 However, very careful observation of the fetal heart rate pattern is essential, especially if oxytocin is to be restarted.
 The fetal heart should be listened to every 15 minutes or fetal heart rate monitoring with a cardiotocograph should be started.

-Case study 2
+## Case study 2

 A woman who is 38 weeks pregnant presents with an antepartum haemorrhage in labour.
 On examination, her temperature is 36.8 °C, her pulse rate 116 beats per minute, her blood pressure 120/80 mm Hg, and there is tenderness over the uterus.
 The baseline fetal heart rate is 166 beats per minute.
 The fetal heart rate drops to 130 beats per minute during contractions and then only returns to the baseline 35 seconds after the contraction has ended.

-1. Which of the maternal observations are abnormal and what is the probable cause of these abnormal findings?
+### 1. Which of the maternal observations are abnormal and what is the probable cause of these abnormal findings?

 A maternal tachycardia is present and there is uterine tenderness.
 These findings suggest an abruptio placentae.

-2. Which fetal observations are abnormal?
+### 2. Which fetal observations are abnormal?

 Both the baseline tachycardia and the late decelerations.

-3. How can you be certain that these are late decelerations?
+### 3. How can you be certain that these are late decelerations?

 Because the deceleration continues for more than 30 seconds after the end of the contraction.
 This observation indicates fetal distress.
 The number of beats by which the fetal heart slows during a deceleration is not important.

-4. Why should an abruptio placentae cause fetal distress?
+### 4. Why should an abruptio placentae cause fetal distress?

 Part of the placenta has been separated from the wall of the uterus by a retroplacental clot.
 As a result, the fetus has become hypoxic.

-Case study 3
+## Case study 3

 During the first stage of labour a woman’s liquor is noticed to have become stained with thin green meconium.
 The fetal heart rate pattern is normal and labour is progressing well.

-1. What is the importance of the change in the colour of the liquor?
+### 1. What is the importance of the change in the colour of the liquor?

 Meconium in the liquor indicates an episode of fetal hypoxia and suggests that there may be fetal distress or that the fetus is at high risk of fetal distress.

-2. Can thin meconium be a sign of fetal distress?
+### 2. Can thin meconium be a sign of fetal distress?

 Yes.
 All meconium in the liquor indicates either fetal distress or that the fetus is at high risk of fetal distress.
 The management does not depend on whether the meconium is thick or thin.

-3. How would you decide whether this fetus is distressed?
+### 3. How would you decide whether this fetus is distressed?

 By listening to the fetal heart rate.
 Late decelerations or a baseline bradycardia will indicate fetal distress.

-4. How should the fetus be monitored during the remainder of the labour?
+### 4. How should the fetus be monitored during the remainder of the labour?

 The fetal heart rate pattern must be determined carefully every 15 minutes in order to diagnose fetal distress should this occur.

-5. What preparations should be made for the infant at delivery?
+### 5. What preparations should be made for the infant at delivery?

 The infant’s mouth and pharynx must be well suctioned immediately after the head has been delivered.
 No further suctioning is needed if the infant cries or breathes well.
 However, if the infant does not breathe well directly after delivery, suctioning should be repeated before mask ventilation is started.
 If the infant is intubated, further suctioning of the larger airways via the endotracheal tube should be done before ventilation is started.

-[chapter 3 here TBS]

 3
+{:.chapter-number}

-Monitoring and management of the first stage of labour
+# Monitoring and management of the first stage of labour

 Before you begin this unit, please take the corresponding test to assess your knowledge of the subject matter.
 You should redo the test after you’ve worked through the unit, to evaluate what you have learned.